Dental Amalgam (Silver Fillings)

 Amalgam is used in dentistry for a number of reasons.
 It is relatively easy to use and manipulate during placement; it remains soft for a short time so it can be packed to fill any irregular volume, and then forms a hard compound.
 Amalgam possesses greater longevity than other direct restorative materials, such as composite (or “white filling” material).
 On average, most amalgam restorations serve for 10 to 12 years, whereas resin-based composites serve for about half that time.

 We're Here To Help.Give our Watertown office a call with any questions or to schedule a consultation at Greater Boston Dental Phone Number 617-924-7301.
-You can also use our online contact request form.
+You can also book online.

 We highly recommend bonded ceramics instead of silver fillings.
 Bonded ceramics can easily last forever; they are beautifully esthetic as well.